youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### list_dashboards

-Retrieves a paginated list of dashboards for an AWS IoT SiteWise Monitor project.
+Retrieves a paginated list of dashboards for an IoT SiteWise Monitor project.

 Type annotations for `boto3.client("iotsitewise").list_dashboards` method.